MWSE/morrowind-nexus-lua-dump/README.md

 If, for what ever reason, using `lua-dump.exe` was not viable or not preferred, you can instead use the source code provided.

 The project is written in `python`, which you will need a valid copy of installed on your system.
-Python version `3.6.1` or newer should work (development was done on version `3.9.4`, so try to using that if you run into issues).
+Python version `3.6.1` or newer should work (development was done on version `3.9.4`, so try using that if you run into issues).

 To simplify dependency management, the package is set up as [poetry](https://python-poetry.org/) project.
 You will need to download and install that as detailed on the linked page.

-Once you have both `python` and `poetry` you can run `poetry install` from within in the source directory to automatically set up a virtual environment with all the necessary dependencies.
+Once you have both `python` and `poetry` you can run `poetry install` from within the source directory to automatically set up a virtual environment with all the necessary dependencies.

 You can run the program with `poetry run python -m lua_dump`.
 Or open the project in [vscode](https://code.visualstudio.com/) and utilize the provided [tasks](https://code.visualstudio.com/docs/editor/tasks).
 If you're going to be working on the source code directly, installing the `python` and `pylance` extensions is highly recommended to make use of the project's type annotations for better code navigation, autocomplete, error checking, etc.